clp/learn_python/docs/find_answers/index.md

 answers have useful data but a low score.

-The input data is analyzed using statistical techniques, and using Natural Language Programming (NLP) techniques.
+The input data is analyzed using statistical techniques, and using Natural Language Processing (NLP) techniques.
 The Python Natural Language Toolkit (NLTK) provides good access to NLP tools.

-This site contains some data files that were built from the software.
+This site contains some output files that were built from the software.

 See the software for the find_answers project at [github.](https://github.com/clp/learn_python/tree/master/find_answers)

-## Some data files.
+## Some output tables and plots.

 * [popular_qa.html](popular_qa.html)